BrunoStr/KljAppKotlin/README.md

 # KLJ Vissenaken App

 This android application was made for Klj Vissenaken, a local youth movement located in Belgium.
-Commissioned by Hogent, Applied computer science, Native apps android.
+Commissioned by Hogent for the Native apps android course.

 ## Getting Started